pietdaniel/ns-2_experiments/attack.md

  tahoe
   more consistent then newreno though cc is painful

+which TCP variants are able to get higher average throughput?
+  It depends on the CBR.
+At 8mb CBR out of a 10mb pipe vegas was able to maintain a surprisingly high average at .72 Mb/s.
+A full .1 Mb/s over new reno.
+  Tahoe, reno, and new reno behave simliarly with new reno beating the two previous incarnations in all brackets. closing in a win over the
+Which has the lowest average latency?
+  The data says tahoe but I doubt this.

+Which has the fewest drops?
+  Vegas had the fewest drops.

+Is there an overall "best" TCP variant in this experiment, or does the "best" variant vary depending on other circumstances?
+  Vegas would be the winner if it didnt have such high latency and behave poorly when the netowork is at 90% usage.
+If low latency is a necessity and the network has high utlization new reno may be better choice.

 Results for Experiment 2: 30% of your grade.
 Thoroughly and carefully present the results from the two-TCP stream experiments.
 When there are two TCP streams, do they share bandwidth fairly, and if not, why not?
 If there are any unexpected or "shocking" findings, highlight them in your text and discuss what leads to these results.

 reno/reno